+In the past few years, researchers and practitioners in the area of data stream management [1, 2, 3] and CEP [4, 5, 6] have developed systems to process unbounded streams of data and quickly detect situations of interest.
 Nowadays, big data technologies provide a new ecosystem to foster research in this area.
-Highly scalable distributed stream processors, the convergence of batch and stream engines and the emergence of state management & statull stream processing (such as Apache Spark , Apache Flink , Kafka Stream ) open new doors for highly scalable and distributed real-time analytics.
-Going further, those technologies also provide a solid foundation for real-time analytics algorithms that are complementary to the CEP in the use cases required by the industry.
-Finally, with the Stateful nature of Stream Processors , apply Stream SQL statements can be applied directly in the streaming engine and Dynamic tables can be created [12, 16, 17].
+Highly scalable distributed stream processors, the convergence of batch and stream engines, and the emergence of state management & stateful stream processing (such as Apache Spark , Apache Flink , Kafka Stream ) opened up new opportunities for highly scalable and distributed real-time analytics.
+Going further, these technologies also provide solid-foundation algorithms complementary to the CEP in the use cases required by the industry.
+Finally, with the stateful nature of stream processors , stream SQL statements can be applied directly in the streaming engine and dynamic tables can be created [12, 15, 16].

 For the present workshop, and following the discussion above, submissions studying scalable online learning, and incremental learning on stream processing infrastructures are welcomed.
 We also encourage submissions on data stream management, data architecture using stream processing and the Internet of Things (IoT) data streaming.
 Additionally, we appreciate submissions studying the usage of stream processing in new innovative architectures.

 After the success of the first three editions of this workshop, co-located with the IEEE Big Data 2016, 2017 and 2018, this fourth edition will be an excellent opportunity to bring together actors from academia and industry to discuss, explore and define new opportunities and use cases.
 The workshop will benefit both researchers and practitioners interested in the latest research in real-time and stream processing.
 It will showcase prototypes or products leveraging big data technologies as well as models, efficient algorithms for scalable CEP and context detection engines, and also new architectures leveraging stream processing.